LeanerCloud/AutoSpotting/TECHNICAL_DETAILS.md

 #### Pros ####

-- doesn'require any configuration changes
+- doesn't require any configuration changes
 - instances behind ELBs are detached automatically (or start to be drained) as soon as the imminent spot termination event is received.
 - if you already have lifecycle hooks they will be executed, but in this case we